Luser0/local-MCserver-manger-Discordbot/README.md

-# local-MCserver-manger-Discordbo
+# local-MCserver-manger-Discordbot

-###A discord bot coded in python that has the ability to start/save/stop a mincraft server hosted on the same machine that the bot is running in
+A discord bot coded in python with discord.py that has the ability to start/save/stop a mincraft server hosted on the same machine that the bot is running in (it can also be configured to shutdown the host machine)

-to use this.
+To use it.

-1-download the Main.py file
+1-Download the Main.py file

-2-place it inside the minecraft server folder you want to manage
+2-Place it inside the minecraft server folder you want to manage

-3-edit the config part of the code to your launch settings
+3-Edit the config part of the code to your launch settings

-4-add you discord bot token at the end of the file
+4-Add your discord bot token at the end of the file

-5-enjoy
+5-Run and enjoy